 In most cases, people have rhinoplasty because they don’t like the way their nose looks.
 The procedure can also be used to help you breathe more easily or to repair an injury or birth defect.

-Some possible complications of rhinoplasty include:
+Some risks of rhinoplasty include:

 - Bad reactions to the medicines used during the surgery